Muscular Dystrophy Association: MDA Clinical & Scientific Conference

 The MDA Clinical & Scientific Conference is a prominent event that gathers over 2,000 professionals, including scientists and clinicians, specializing in neuromuscular diseases.
 The conference showcases research, fosters collaborations, and promotes the latest advancements in the field.
 It covers various aspects of research, from pre-clinical to clinical, and supports the development of improved care and treatment for the neuromuscular community.
 The conference also hosts the Annual Insights in Research Investment Summit, which focuses on research and investment stakeholders in neuromuscular diseases.
 The 2023 conference featured a keynote address by Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, on the growing impact of gene therapies in treating rare disorders.

 Quest Media

 MDA publishes a quarterly magazine, Quest, catering to people with neuromuscular diseases and their caretakers.
-Mindy Henderson, diagnosed with type 2 spinal muscular atrophy (SMA) and a patient advocate, is the editor-in-chief as of 2023.
+Mindy Henderson, diagnosed with type 2 spinal muscular atrophy (SMA) and a patient advocate, is the editor-in-chief as of 2023 and MDA’s Vice President of Disability Outreach & Empowerment.
 The magazine, with a circulation of around 100,000, extends its reach through distribution at neurologists' offices and the MDA's network of 150 care centers across the country.
 Besides focusing on science and research, Quest's coverage includes adaptive lifestyles, travel, medical equipment, accessible fashion, employment, and media representation.